fireinrain/github-trending/README.md

 ## Javascript

+* 【2024-04-10】[drawdb-io / drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database design tool and SQL generator.
+* 【2024-04-10】[langflow-ai / langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
+* 【2024-04-10】[stackframe\-projects / pgmock](https://github.com/stackframe-projects/pgmock) - In\-memory Postgres for unit/E2E tests
+* 【2024-04-10】[alexpinel / Dot](https://github.com/alexpinel/Dot) - Standalone app for fully local RAG with Mistral 7B
 * 【2024-04-09】[langflow\-ai / langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit  Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity
 * 【2024-04-08】[curtisf / logger](https://github.com/curtisf/logger) - Loggerbot version 3, the Discord bot serving nearly 24 million users
 * 【2024-04-08】[kolbytn / mindcraft](https://github.com/kolbytn/mindcraft) -